 "Ruth did not point at the fence before he swung." - Charlie Root, about his most famous pitch.

 One of the top pitchers of the 1920s and 1930s, Charlie Root is the winningest pitcher in Chicago Cubs history but is best remembered for giving up Babe Ruth's called shot home run in the 1932 World Series.

-Root first reached the majors with the St. Louis Browns in 1923, going winless with a 5.70 ERA in 27 outings.
+Root quit school when he was only 13 years old and began working by driving a grocery wagon while spending most of his free time playing baseball.
+He first reached the majors with the St. Louis Browns in 1923, going winless with a 5.70 ERA in 27 outings.
 Back in the minors, he won more than 20 games in each of the next two seasons with the Los Angeles Angels of the Pacific Coast League.
 He joined the Cubs in 1926 and led the National League that summer with 17 losses (despite posting 18 wins and a respectable 2.82 ERA).
-The following year, he paced the NL with 26 victories in 48 appearances.
+The following year, 1927, he paced the NL with 26 victories in 48 appearances.
 Overall, he won at least 14 games in his first eight seasons in Chicago.